mion00/color-temperature-light-mixer/README.md

 1. Have [HACS][hacs] installed, this will allow you to easily manage and track updates.
 1. Add this repository as a _Custom repository_ ([more details](https://hacs.xyz/docs/faq/custom_repositories/)) or just press the button below:\
 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)][hacs-repository]
-1. Once added, search in HACS for "Color temperature light mixer".
+1. Once added, search in HACS for "Color Temperature Light Mixer".
-1. Click Install.
+1. Click __Install__.
+1. You can configure the component via:
-1. _If you want to configure component via Home Assistant UI..._\
+    1. Home Assistant UI\
-    in the HA UI go to "Configuration" > "Integrations" click "+" and search for "Color temperature light mixer".
+    In the HA UI go to "Configuration" > "Integrations" click "+" and search for "Color Temperature Light Mixer".
-1. _If you want to configure component via `configuration.yaml`..._\
+    1. `configuration.yaml`\
-    follow the instructions below, then restart Home Assistant.
+    Follow the instructions below, then restart Home Assistant.

 ### Manual installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
 1. In the `custom_components` directory (folder) create a new folder called `color_temperature_light_mixer`.
-1. Download file `integration_blueprint.zip` from the [latest release section][releases-latest] in this repository.
+1. Download the file `color_temperature_light_mixer.zip` from the [latest release section][releases-latest] in this repository.
 1. Extract _all_ files from this archive you downloaded in the directory (folder) you created.
 1. Restart Home Assistant
+1. You can configure the component via:
-1. _If you want to configure component via Home Assistant UI..._\
+    1. Home Assistant UI\
-    in the HA UI go to "Configuration" > "Integrations" click "+" and search for "Color temperature light mixer".
+    In the HA UI go to "Configuration" > "Integrations" click "+" and search for "Color Temperature Light Mixer".
-1. _If you want to configure component via `configuration.yaml`..._\
+    1. `configuration.yaml`\
-    follow the instructions below, then restart Home Assistant.
+    Follow the instructions below, then restart Home Assistant.

 ## Configuration